 Safeguarding adults describes a range of activities aimed at preventing or responding to harm and abuse.
-A focus is on those who are unable to protect themselves from harm or abuse.
+A focus is on those who are unable to protect themselves from harm, abuse or neglect.

-5. Definition of abuse of adults
+4. Definition of abuse of adults

-51. This policy is based on The Care Act (2014) Section 42, which states that an enquiry will be carried out under the Safeguarding Adults from Abuse procedures when an adult:
+4.1 This policy is based on The Care Act (2014) Section 4213, which states that an enquiry will be carried out under the Safeguarding Adults from Abuse procedures when an adult: